connect-sw/EVVHC/README.md

 | Backend        | ASP.NET Core Web API (.NET 8)|
 | WebSocket Hub  | SignalR Hub                  |
 | Storage        | LocalStorage (temporary logging) |

 ---

+## 👥 User Model: Caregivers & Clients

+For demo purposes:

+- **Caregivers** are dynamically loaded from a static list used for login and simulation.
+  - This allows live testing of multiple users without needing a backend database.
+  - Each caregiver broadcasts their live location using SignalR.
+- **Clients** are hardcoded with fixed GPS coordinates (e.g., `Client A`, `Client B`) and shown on the map for check-in/out reference.

+In a live system:
+- Clients and caregivers would be pulled from a secure database.
+- Location data would be validated, stored, and used for audit reporting.

+---